 1. First floor elevation.
-Not less than 90% of the exterior materials used on the first floor elevation shall be brick-stone or approved alternatives, or stone, exclusive of doors and windows-
+Not less than 90% of the exterior materials used on the first floor elevation shall be brick or stone, exclusive of doors and windows.

 2. Total elevation.
 Not less than 75% of the exterior materials used on the entire elevation, including the first floor elevation, shall be brick or stone, excluding doors and windows.